netroy/serverless-dns/README.md

 ### Requirements

-- gvm with go 1.11+
+- gvm with go 1.18+
-- nodejs 10+
+- nodejs 14+
 - yarn
 - aws cli installed & configured with correct credentials

 ### Setup

 - run `make setup build` in the lambda folder, to prepare an uploadable zip file for AWS Lambda
-- run `yarn && cdk deploy` in the root folder
+- run `yarn && yarn cdk deploy` in the root folder